Home / General Bill Of Sale / General Bill Of Sale Form

 Importance of a general bill of sale form

-The main purpose of a general bill of sale form is to record the private sale transaction and ensure that the transaction was conducted in a fair manner that was favorable to both buyer and seller.
+The primary purpose of a general bill of sale form is to record the private sale transaction and ensure that it was conducted fairly and favorably for both buyer and seller.

-• The bill of sale encourages both seller and buyer to discuss essential factors like the warranty and terms before making the transactions.
+• The bill of sale encourages sellers and buyers to discuss essential factors like the warranty and terms before making the transactions.

-• The bill of sale is also used as evidence in a law court in the case of a dispute.
+• You can also use the bill of sale as evidence in a law court case of a dispute.

-• The bill of sale acts as proof of ownership transfer from the seller to the buyer.
-It also limits the sale of stolen or illegally seized property and assets.
+• The bill of sale acts as proof of ownership transfer from the seller to the buyer and limits the sale of stolen or illegally seized property and assets.

 General bill of sale form details